ACT - American College Testing

 Measures of Academic Progress® (MAP®) creates a personalized assessment experience by adapting to each student’s learning level—precisely measuring student progress and growth for each individual.

-Scheduling Link for Spring 2024
+Scheduling Link for Winter 2024 (December 16-19)

 Carefully filling out scheduling information will ensure your student is rostered correctly.
 Please be sure your email and phone number are accurate.
 For scheduling questions call Emily Dinges, 907-352-7496.